xcp-ng/xcp-ng-org/docs/compute.md

 ### Conclusion

 With this simple but first initial algorithm, we managed to mitigate automatically an issue of VM resource usage.
-Of course, it works also in cases when you have to really spread the load on all your servers (ie when the sum of all VM usage is higher than the threshold): that's the exact same principle.
+Of course, it works also in cases when you have to really spread the load on all your servers (i.e. when the sum of all VM usage is higher than the threshold): that's the exact same principle.

 You have more than 2 hosts?
 Again, same idea, it will also work.